mykin-ai/expo-audio-stream/README.md

 - `stopMicrophone()`: Stops the microphone streaming when in simultaneous mode.

-- `playSound(audio: string, turnId: string, skipPlaybackEvent?: boolean)`: Plays a sound while recording is active.
+- `playSound(audio: string, turnId: string)`: Plays a sound while recording is active.
 Uses voice processing to prevent feedback.

-The optional `skipPlaybackEvent` parameter (defaults to false) allows you to control whether playback completion events are emitted.
+- `playWav(base64Wav: string)`: Plays a WAV format audio directly.
+Useful for playing complete WAV files without chunking.
+The audio data should be base64 encoded WAV format.

 - `stopSound()`: Stops the currently playing sound in simultaneous mode.